-In February 2021, Members agreed the Treasury Management and Investment Strategy for the forthcoming year.
+In February 2022, Members agreed the Treasury Management and Investment Strategy for the forthcoming year.
 The Authority continues to invest in Money Market funds to ensure the maximisation of interest earned whilst still maintaining security and liquidity.
-Interest rates had remained at the historically low level of 0.1% for the first 9 months of the financial year.
-The Authority has seen a slight increase in interest rates since December 2021 following the bank rate increase to 0.25% with a further increase to 0.5% in February and an increase to 0.75% in the last weeks of March.
-During the year the Authority earned £75k of interest on cash deposits equating to an average interest rate earned of 0.15%.
+Interest rates were repeatedly raised during the year from 0.75% in April 2022 to 4.25% in March 2023 resulting in healthy amounts of interest earned on our investments.
+During the year the Authority earned £1.138m of interest on cash deposits equating to an average interest rate earned of 2.14%.